sonata-project/SonataNewsBundle/Resources/doc/reference/introduction.rst

 --------

 Comments can be enabled or disabled depending on the policy selected while creating a Post.
-An email is sent everytime a comment is added to a Post.
+An email is sent every time a comment is added to a Post.
 The email contains the comment informations such as:

 * mail,
 * message,